Mark Zimmerman

-John Mark Zimmerman (born 1956) is a retired American Anglican bishop.
+John Mark Zimmerman (born 1956) is an American Anglican bishop.
 He was the first diocesan bishop of the Anglican Diocese of the Southwest, which has jurisdiction in west Texas, New Mexico and Mexico in the Anglican Church in North America.

 Early life, education, and early ministry

 Zimmerman was born in 1956 to an Episcopal priest.
 After completing college, he met his future wife, Cynthia, and they worked overseas, teaching English in Oman.
 Zimmerman received a call to ministry and attended Trinity School for Ministry, graduating with an M.Div. in 1986.
 Early in his ordained career, he spent nine years as a priest in New Mexico.

 From 1999 to 2008, Zimmerman was rector of St. Francis-in-the-Fields Episcopal Church in Somerset, Pennsylvania, growing it from a 30-member congregation to nearly 100 in Sunday attendance and debt-free status for the first time in its history.
 In 2008―the same year that the majority of the Episcopal Diocese of Pittsburgh voted to leave the episcopal church, thus forming the Anglican Diocese of Pittsburgh―Zimmerman announced to the congregation that he was leaving the Episcopal Church.
 Eighty percent of St. Francis' members followed him, and the new congregation, called Somerset Anglican Fellowship, left its building and began meeting at a local mall.
 In 2011, Somerset Anglican Fellowship purchased the former St. Paul Presbyterian Church in Somerset and relocated there.
 Zimmerman launched a Young Life chapter in Somerset and started a Spanish-speaking outreach service.